zenhack/layout-dsl/README.md

     GDTEnt_set_base(&ent, 0xffffffff); // set the value of the `base` field. uint32_t lim = GDTEnt_get_limit(&ent); // get the value of the `limit` field.

-Or in a language that has more a bit more powerful mechanisms for abstraction, such as C++ or rust:
+Or in a language that has a bit more powerful mechanisms for abstraction, such as C++ or rust:

     ent.base = 0xffffffff;